Lewis White Beck: Man as creator

+Causal and rational explanations

 An additional central theme which emerges in several of Beck's philosophical writings is the importance of recognizing the distinction between a causal explanation of both natural events and human behavior, as contrasted with a rational explanation or justification of human actions.
 In Beck's view, these constitute two entirely different perspectives on essentially the same subject matter.
 Consequently, neither view can claim to be metaphysically superior in its nature when compared to the alternate view.
 Stated more simply, causal explanations of human behavior when considered on one hand and rational assessments of actions when considered on the other hand, are rendered compatible with each other only by the recognition that they represent a regulative ideal in mankind's conduct of inquiry.
+As the Kantian scholar Paul Guyer has observed, the conclusion that, "neither represents a metaphysically privileged point of view" is a central theme in much of Beck's philosophical and interpretive work.
 In short, Beck's resolution of the apparent incompatibility of these two ideals illustrates the profound influence of Kant's work on his own philosophical perspective.

 Honours

 In addition to receiving fellowships from the Rosenwald Fund in 1937, the Guggenheim Foundation in 1957, the American Academy of Arts and Sciences in 1963, and the American Council of Learned Societies in 1964, Beck was the first recipient of the University Of Rochester's Edward Peck Curtis Award for Excellence in Undergraduate Teaching in 1962.

 In addition, Beck was the recipient of several honorary degrees from several leading scholarly institutions, including Hamilton College, Emory University, and the University of Tubingen.
 He was also an honorary member of the Kant Society in Germany.

 In 2001 Beck was honored by several prominent scholars and the philosopher Predrag Cicovaki with the publication of Kant's Legacy: Essays in Honor of Lewis White Beck.
 The leading scholar of German philosophy Walter Kaufmann also paid special tribute to Beck's scholarship in his work Goethe, Kant and Hegel in 1980.